Outdoor Fun

 Top Texas Wildflower Road Trips

 Yep, dinos lived in Texas and their remains can be found in stone.
-From footprints to museums displays, find dinosaurs all over Texas.
+From protected footprints in parks to museum exhibits in most larger cities, travelers can find dinosaurs all over Texas.

 Tour a Cave in Texas

-It seems like one day can feel like summer then the next feels like winter during Spring Break in Texas.
-So it’s nice to have a back-up for a cool and rainy day.
-Caves tours to the rescue, the weather is always the same in a cave.
+It’s nice to have a backup for a cool and rainy day.
+Caves tours to the rescue, the weather is always the same in a cave, usually in the 70s.

 Top Caves to Tour in Texas